The best Lightning cable of 2021 | CNN Underscored

 Nomad Lightning to USB-C ($39.95; nomadgoods.com)

-If you want the best cable you can buy, Nomad’s Lightning-to-USB-C cord — and their Lightning-to-USB-A version, which we also tested—are second to none.
+If you want the best cable you can buy, Nomad’s Lightning to USB-C cord — and its Lightning to USB-A version, which we also tested — are second to none.
 Their $40 price tag was too high for us to recommend to everyone in all scenarios, and it’s more suited for heavy travelers who want the boost in luxury and durability.

 Belkin’s USB-C to Lightning cable is another decent option for a cable on the premium side.
 Made with what Belkin calls “DuraTek,” this cable uses a soft braided sheath with unique speckled connectors on the end.